AlaFalaki/yii2-sluggableBehavior-Persian/README.md

 ## Yii2 sluggableBehavior Persian
 a snippet to help persian users, to create persian slugs in Yii2

-(If you don't know what the SluggableBehavior is, read [this tutorial](http://code.tutsplus.com/tutorials/programming-with-yii2-sluggable-behavior--cms-23222) or go away :)
+(If you don't know what SluggableBehavior is, read [this tutorial](http://code.tutsplus.com/tutorials/programming-with-yii2-sluggable-behavior--cms-23222) or go away :)

 ###What is the problem?
 If you are from Iran, and want to make SluggableBehavior work for your Yii2 project, you certainly saw that Yii2 does not recognize Farsi, if you type "مطلب اول" in the title, SluggableBehavior will generate "matlb-awl".